-Under the prevailing regulations certain entities such as banks, non-banking credit institutions and branches of foreign banks have to rotate or replace their audit firm by another audit firm after five (5) consecutive years.
-There is no similar requirement for rotation of audit firms and auditors for other business entities.
-However, the Law on Independent Audit mandates that signing auditors (licensed auditors signing the auditor's report along with the legal representative of the audit firm) have to be rotated or replaced after three (3) consecutive years.
+Under the prevailing regulations certain entities such as their reporting date.
+For enterprises located in an Export banks, non-banking credit institutions and branches of Processing Zones or Industrial Zones, financial statements foreign banks have to rotate or replace their audit firm by will be filed with Export Processing Zone or Industrial Zone another audit firm after five (5) consecutive years.
+There Management Board if required. is no similar requirement for rotation of audit firms and Public interest entities are required to submit and publish auditors for other business entities.
+However, the Law on their half-year reviewed financial statements and year-end Independent Audit mandates that signing auditors (licensed audited financial statements within 45 days and 90 days auditors signing the auditor's report along with the legal respectively from the balance sheet date. representative of the audit firm) have to be rotated or replaced after three (3) consecutive years.